Fiction about family life as psychotherapy

 So, in the absence of Inspector Glasheen showing his face, Delaney has, nervously, and unhappily, asked Detective Una Gilligan to get out to Wattling Town, to interview the family of the dead boy, and to report back to him as soon as possible.

-“What kinds of motives should I consider?” asked the detective, who was only twenty-six years old, and in her second year in this role.
+“What kinds of motives should I consider?” asked the detective, who was only twenty-six years old, and just starting her third year in this role.

-“Violent father?
-Perhaps with a record of alcohol abuse”, suggested Delaney.
-“Or a mother who’s been pushed beyond human endurance by some kind of unusually challenging behaviour by the dead boy”.
+“Or a mother who has been pushed beyond human endurance by some kind of unusually challenging behaviour by the dead boy”.

-“Anything else?” asked the slender, blond detective, scribbling some notes in her notebook.
+“Anything else?” asked the slender, blond detective, scribbling some more notes in her notebook.

-“A sibling with a mental health problem?
-A schizophrenic?
-Or more straightforward or evil madness; something like that”, suggested the sergeant.
+“A sibling with a mental problem?
+Schizophrenia; straightforward or evil madness; something like that”, suggested the sergeant, in an increasingly irritated tone of voice.

 “What about…?” began the detective.

-Delaney was getting impatient: “Look!
+Delaney was now out of patience with her: “Look!
 Just go!
 Use your imagination; your experience; your best guess!
 Sniff around; and ask lots of questions!”

 Una Gilligan got the message; blushed; and stepped backwards, before turning hurriedly and leaving the room.

 As the morning wore on, the clouds cleared and the sun shone brightly though the big office windows.
-The room warmed up, partly from the heating system as well as the sunshine.
-At 11.30 am, Delaney was punch-drunk from bashing his brains against his case notes, and trying to work out the next steps in a dozen cases that were current; and no closer to understanding any of them, never mind resolving any of them.
+The room warmed up, partly from the heating system and partly because of the sunshine.
+At 11.30am, Delaney was punch-drunk from bashing his brains against his case notes, and trying to work out the next steps in a dozen cases that were current; and getting no closer to understanding any of them, never mind resolving one of them.

 He stood up and walked to the window, which looked out across Baggot Street Bridge.
-Then he sat on the floor, leaned back against the wall, and felt the warm sunshine through the glass relaxing his head.
+He stretched his arms out and yawned.
+Then he sat on the floor, leaned back against the wall beneath the window sill, and felt the warm sunshine through the glass relaxing his head.
+His headache began to reduce, almost immediately, which brought a tear of relief to his eyes.
 Within seconds he was asleep.

 Copyright (c) The Institute for E-CENT Publications, 2018.